If you like beer, you should love forests.

 - Beer is 95 percent water.

-TNC works to protect and restore key forestlands and water resources throughout Kentucky.
+The Conservancy works to protect and restore key forestlands and water resources throughout Kentucky.
 We plan to achieve more through our Working Woodlands program, which engages private landowners in sustainably managing productive forestlands to benefit wildlife and people.
 But there’s more to do, and we can’t do it without your support!

-Small breweries, however, struggled beginning in the mid-1950s, when large corporate beer brands began to dominate the market.
+Small breweries, however, struggled beginning in the mid-1950s when large corporate beer brands began to dominate the market.
 In the first years after prohibition, 750 breweries were in production; that number fell to 45 in the late 1970s.
 In 1978, Falls City closed.